YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

   "alg" MAY be omitted when the algorithm to use is implicit from context.

-Definitions of COSE algorithms MAY define additional algorithm-specific parameters for COSE_Sign_Args.
+Definitions of COSE algorithms MAY define additional algorithm-specific parameters for `COSE_Sign_Args`.

 The following CDDL example conveys additional arguments for signing data using the ESP256-split algorithm (see {{ecdsa-split}})